AriFordsham/GHCWiki/commentary/source-tree.md

 The `testsuite/` and `nofib/` directories contain apparatus for testing GHC.
 Each is a separate repository, which can be gotten with `darcs-all`.

-## `mk/`
+## `mk/`, `rules.mk`

-The `mk/` directory contains all the build system Makefile boilerplate.
+The `mk/` and `rules.mk` directories contains all the build system Makefile boilerplate; see [GHC Build System Architecture](building/architecture).
 Some particular files are interesting:

 - **`mk/build.mk`**: contains Makefile settings that control your build.
 Details [here](building/hacking).
 The file `mk/build.mk.sample` contains a starting point that you can copy to `mk/build.mk` if you want.
 - **`mk/are-validating.mk`**: this file records the fact that you are doing [validation](testing-patches), by containing the single line `Validating=YES`.
 That in turn means the the build system gets its settings from `mk/validate-settings.mk` instead of from `mk/build.mk`.
 Remove the file to stop validating.
+- **`mk/validate.mk`**: just like `build.mk`, but applies when validating.
+Use this file to override the default settings for validation, which are in `mk/validate-settings.mk`.

 ## `inplace/`

-The `inplace/` directory is where we "install" stage1 and stage2 compilers when they are built, and GHC's utility programs, entirely locally to the tree.
+The `inplace/` directory (build tree only) is where we "install" stage1 and stage2 compilers when they are built, and GHC's utility programs, entirely locally to the tree.
 The layout is exactly the same as that of an installed GHC on the host platform.

 - **`inplace/bin/`**: executables, including `ghc-stage1`, `ghc-stage2`, `hasktags`, `hsc2hs`, `haddock`, etc
 - **`inplace/lib/`**: suppporting libraries for the above.